Intervention/docs/image/v3/introduction/frameworks.md

     |    decoded as such or whether the animation is discarded.
     |
     | - "blendingColor" Defines the default blending color.
+    |
+    | - "strip" controls if meta data like exif tags should be removed when
+    |    encoding images.

     */

     'options' => [
         'autoOrientation' => true,
         'decodeAnimation' => true,
         'blendingColor' => 'ffffff',
+        'strip' => false,
     ]
 ];
 ```